changeprasant/Jedis/Home.md

 si.setPassword("foobared");
 shards.add(si);
 ```
 There are two ways of using ShardedJedis.
 Direct connections and by using ShardedJedisPool.
-The latter has to be used in a multithreaded environment.
+For reliable operation, the latter has to be used in a multithreaded environment.

 Direct connection:
 ```java